paulalcaraz0/Suite-Dreams-A-Hotel-Booking-System-That-Delivers/README.md

 1. **User Registration and Login:**
    - Register new users with secure credentials.
    - Authenticate users with unique usernames and passwords.
+   - Secure password handling with authentication via the DatabaseConnection class.

 2. **Real-Time Room Booking:**
-   - View available rooms with detailed descriptions.
+   - View available rooms with detailed descriptions based on room type and user balance.
    - Book rooms based on the user's balance and preferences.
+   - Book rooms dynamically using the showAvailableRooms() and bookingOptions() methods.

 3. **Account Management:**
    - Display user's balance and allow secure checkout.
    - Option to delete the user account upon exiting the system.
+   - Ability to update the user’s balance after a successful booking.

 4. **Payment Integration:**
    - Automatically generate random user balances.
    - Display affordability based on the available balance.
+   - Deduct booking amounts from the user's balance when confirming a reservation.

 ### 🔐 Security Features:
 - Input validation for all user data.
 - Secure password storage.
 - Logout and session management.
+- Data Protection

 ---